NMDC Ltd Management Discussions.

 NMDC is exposed to sharp fluctuations in demand for its products and volatility in prices.
 Weaker commodity price outlook would continue to impact NMDC over the next few years till the global and domestic markets recover.

 One of the major risks that NMDC is facing is the disturbances due to Maoist activities in Bailadila region.
 The Company is in contact with the Government agencies at all levels for support and protection of its employees and installations.
-The initiatives taken by the Government of Chhattisgarh and the Central Government are expected to find a solution to the risk at the earliest.

 Timely enhancement of evacuation capacity in line with production plans also remains a potential risk.
 This could impact production and inventory levels for NMDC.